octo-technology/OpenTezos/docs/ligo/unit-testing.md

 - the standard *unittest* module: used to write and run unit tests in Python
 - the *pytezos* module: used to call the entrypoints of a smart contract, without deploying it.
 This module is an interesting option because it is well-maintained and easy-to-use.

+> **The execution time or CPU time** of a given task is defined as the time spent by the system executing that task.
+> **Cost** can be seen as the complexity and time required for the developer to write a test.

 ## PyTezos Installation